-- provide an opportunity for persons that the Authority thinks are representative of the interests of persons likely to be affected by the proposed Code amendment to make submissions; and - consider those submissions. - 2.5.
+- 2.4.
+After the Authority has publicised a draft of the proposed Code amendment and the regulatory statement, the Authority will: - provide an opportunity for persons that the Authority thinks are representative of the interests of persons likely to be affected by the proposed Code amendment to make submissions; and - consider those submissions. - 2.5.
 To undertake this consultation, the Authority will prepare a consultation document and publicise it on the Authority's website with the draft of the proposed Code amendment and the regulatory statement.
 The Authority will publish forecast dates at which future consultation and discussion papers are anticipated to be released. - 2.6.
-The Authority will usually allocate six weeks for consultation.
+The Authority will usually allocate sixfour weeks for consultation.
 However, this may vary, depending on, for instance, the complexity of the issues being consulted on or the number of concurrent consultations with interested parties. - 2.7.
 If an amendment to the Code will, or is likely to, affect the Commerce Commission in the performance of its functions or exercise of its powers under Part 4 of the Commerce Act 1986, the Authority must consult with the Commerce Commission before amending the Code (under section 54V of the Commerce Act). - 2.8.
 Once submissions have been received and analysed, the submissions and a summary of the submissions will be published on the Authority's website.
 Submitters must clearly explain all aspects of their submission. - 2.9.
 A second consultation round may occur if the issues identified during or before consultation mean that additional consultation is desirable. - 2.10.
 Under section 39(3) of the Act, the Authority is not required to prepare and publicise a regulatory statement or consult on the proposed Code amendment and regulatory statement in certain circumstances.
 The consultation process outlined above may not apply where those circumstances apply.
 In particular, the consultation process may not apply if: - the nature of the amendment is technical and non-controversial (for example, editorial and minor amendments to the Code that have no substantial effect on industry participants); or - there is widespread support for the amendment among the people likely to be affected by it; or - there has been adequate prior consultation (for instance, by or through an advisory group) so that all relevant views have been considered.